HeXuPKU/SPAGRM.github.io/docs/Step 1a1 Linear mixed-effect models.md

 # **Linear mixed-effect models**

-We first display how to use [lme4](https://cran.r-project.org/web/packages/lme4/index.html) in R to fit linear mixed model; We display how to use [WiSER](https://github.com/OpenMendel/WiSER.jl), a Julia package to fit the null model for longitudinal traits.
+We first display how to use [lme4](https://cran.r-project.org/web/packages/lme4/index.html) in R to fit linear mixed model.
+We also display how to use [WiSER](https://github.com/OpenMendel/WiSER.jl), a Julia package to fit the null model for longitudinal traits.

 ## Quick start for lme4